-Required for students wishing to take a comprehensive exam in place of a thesis or project as part of course requirements for a Master's degree in English.
-Students may enroll for a maximum of four semesters.

-Grade Type: Pass/Fail Fee: Additional exam fee

-Prerequisite(s): Permission of Program Director
+Required for students in any concentration wishing to take a comprehensive exam in place of a thesis or project as part of course requirements for a Master of Arts degree in English.
+Students may enroll for a maximum of three semesters.
+Grade Type: Pass/Fail Fee: Additional exam fee Prerequisite(s): Permission of Program Director